 Hemp Origin Matters

 By now you might have guessed why it is imperative to pinpoint the hemp origins of CBD concentrate.
 Industrial hemp grown in contaminated soil accumulates toxins.
 These heavy metals and contaminants are dangerous when highly concentrated.
-Imagine your CBD comes from the dioxin-infested Italian hemp mentioned above.
+Imagine your CBD oil was extracted from the cadmium-infested Chinese hemp mentioned above , or from the Italian farmers attempting to clean up their soil.
 Fortunately, they are using hemp for phytoremediation and not to make consumer products.

-But if the hemp is grown in a country without regulations and oversight, farmers may not realize their plants are soaking up contaminants.
+But if the hemp is grown in a country with relaxed regulations and oversight, farmers may not realize their plants are soaking up contaminants.
 Manufacturers in these countries can cut costs by skipping contaminant testing.

 The solution to this dilemma is to research where and how the hemp was grown.
-Here are some pointers:
+Here are some parting thoughts:

 - Choose hemp grown in the United States, or another country with a robust and established consumer regulatory program.